-Paternity grants of £250 are available to male members who are current and not in arrears of their membership fee now and at the time of the birth.
+Parental grants of £250 are available to members who are current and not in arrears of their membership fee now and at the time of the birth.
 Grants are not available until the second consecutive year of membership, and must be made within six months of the date of birth.

-Apply for a Paternity Grant Online.
+Apply for a Parental Grant Online.

 MU Funeral Grant